mhagenow01/FBFransac/README.md

 When originally searching for a method for our application, we were unable to find a reliable method that could identify objects in our prototype environment, which inspired us to try to create a method.
-More detail is available in our original proposal ADD LINK.
+More detail is available in our [original proposal](./proposal.pdf).

 ### Approach
 Existing approaches to arbitrary mesh recognition often use either a neural-net or RANSAC-based kernel.
 In our work, we